stefano-meschiari/astronomy-to-datascience/interview.md

 	* If you really, really haven’t done an ML project in astronomy, be prepared to describe previous projects that could have been concretely improved with machine learning
 * What is in your current data science toolbox?
 	* Start from the prototyping basics (say, Python / Jupyter / Pandas / Sklearn, or R), then move on to other tools you are proficient with.
+* How is data used in Astronomy?
+	* Again, think at a high level.
+Examples: where is the data you used in your research coming from?
+How did you reduce it?
+What models did you use?
+What was your analysis process?
+How did you ensure reproducibility?
+How did you share your results with the rest of your team?
 * What is something you would like to learn (e.g. algorithm, technique, stack, etc.) while at X?
 * Why are you interested in Y? (where Y is the core business of the company you’re applying for)
 	* A lot of people are surprisingly unprepared to answer this, and it's not a good look :)